-One difference between RBS of pensions vs. other financial sectors is that wider risk consideration may be required, given the range of players involved in pension provisioning - from sponsors to trustees to asset managers etc.7 Outsourcing risk may be higher for pension funds as they (particularly smaller funds) may rely more on external service providers than other financial institutions in many countries.
+One difference between RBS of pensions vs. other financial sectors is that wider risk consideration may be required, given the range of players involved in pension provisioning - from sponsors to trustees to asset managers etc. Outsourcing risk may be higher for pension funds as they (particularly smaller funds) may rely more on external service providers than other financial institutions in many countries.
 Risk-based supervision for pensions will have to focus on different issues from the rest of the financial sector if pension funds are non-profit organisations (e.g. ensuring that lay trustees and fiduciaries are capable of performing their role adequately).

-Sheer volume can present problems too.
-Most bank and insurance supervisors aim to visit all supervised institutions, probably annually for the systemically important ones and/ or those that imply the greatest risks, on say a five year cycle for less risky ones.
-This is impossible for some pension supervisory authorities who have to oversee tens of thousands of pension funds, and instead sampling mechanisms will have to be used.
-Efficient handling of data submissions from such a number of entities is also a challenge for pension supervisors.
+Sheer volume of pension funds can present problems too.
+While there may be a desire to visit pension funds and undertake an in-depth review, it may be impossible with the available resources or where supervisory authorities oversee tens of thousands of pension funds.
+Instead, sampling mechanisms may have to be used.
+Efficient handling of data submissions from such a number of entities is also a challenge for pension supervisors.8